 What should I do if I find discarded needles or other related materials?

-If you find a discarded needle(s) or other drug-related materials anywhere in the City, you can phone or text 778-257-1292 or email ODP433@askwellness.ca
+If you find a discarded needle(s) or other drug-related materials outside of the downtown core, you can phone or text 778-257-1292 or email ODP433@askwellness.ca

-If you find a discarded needle(s) or other drug-related materials in the downtown area, you can also call the CAP team at 250-572-3009.
+If you find a discarded needle(s) or other drug-related materials in the downtown core, you can also call the CAP team at 250-572-3009.